-This report aims to offer Korean Railways an analysis of the European railway industry in the field of environmental sustainability.
+This report entitled "Lessons learned" has the objective to offer the Korean Railways an analysis of the European railway industry in environmental sustainability.

-This study investigates this topic, describing the activity on these issues of UIC and its members, particularly the major European rail companies.
-It is a specific point of view that allows the reader to understand what some of the most important actors of this sector - which is very structured and complex - are doing in sustainability.
+This study analysed this issue, describing the activity on these issues of UIC and its members that is the major European rail companies.
+It is a particular point of view that allows the reader to understand what they're doing in sustainability some of the most important actors of this sector which is still very structured and complex.

-In Europe, addressing the topic of railways implies the necessity of adopting several different points of view: railway undertakings, infrastructure operators, public administration sectors that deal directly or indirectly with railways by determining investments, setting up public procurement procedures, planning transport services etc.
+In Europe treat the subject of railways actually means also deal with optics of the rail industry, infrastructure operators, activity of public administration sectors that deal directly or indirectly of railways deciding investments, making procurement, planning transport services ...

-This is to say that many of the key issues studied in this report can be addressed through different perspectives.
-Each point of view influences the investigation, which complicates the task of producing an analysis that is complete and concise at the same time.
+This is to say that many of the key issues analysed in this report can be addressed by different optics.
+Each point of view influences the way to deal with the analysis and this makes it very difficult analysis that is complete and concise at the same time.

-The report contains three different sections.
+The report consists of three distinct sections.

 The first section discusses the European regulatory framework with respect to the various issues addressed in the report.
-The European railway sector is strongly influenced by European economic, social and environmental policies.
-European policies have a key role in determining, and improving the state of the European environment.
+The European railway sector is strongly influenced by European policies is economic, social and environmental.
+European policies have a key role in determining, and improving the state of European environment.
 Today, many environmental policy interventions combine: